Image Source: Armenian History.

 In the Age of Aries, classical heroes were not immortal.
 Whether they were warriors or prophets, their deaths in myths and religious legends were a huge breaking point in the heroic story.

-In the Age of Aquarius, heroes can come back from the dead; they are immortals, like rehabilitated vampires or accessible zombies, but they still bear the daily drudgery, weaknesses and flaws of real human life.
+In the Age of Aquarius, heroes can come back from the dead; they are immortals, like vampires or zombies, but they still bear the daily drudgery, weaknesses and flaws of real human life.
 Humans don't become gods, gods become humans.